-In order to maximize data rates for multilayer systems, millimeter wave technologies need to be applied in terrestrial and satellite links [176]-[178].
+In order to maximize data rates for multilayer systems, millimeter wave technologies need to be applied in terrestrial and satellite links [135]-[137].
 Frequency bands clearly above 10 GHz can provide larger bandwidths compared to conventionally used frequencies and enable the use of highly directional antennas.
 However, those frequencies are heavily attenuated due to effects such as atmospheric absorption and tropospheric scintillation.
-Thus, successful application of those frequencies requires development of RF and antenna technology as well as channel modelling missions to really be able to evaluate performance over satellite links.
+Thus, successful application of those frequencies requires the development of RF and antenna technology as well as channel modelling missions to really be able to evaluate performance over satellite links.

-The ESA ARTES activity called W-Cube is using a 3U (where 1U is 10 cm x 10 cm x 11.35 cm) nanosatellite equipped with a beacon transmitter to measure and characterize wireless channel in the 75 GHz band [179].
-This opens possibilities for the use of the high millimeter wave frequency range in communications satellites in the future.
-The first-ever W band satellite that was launched to orbit in June 2021 is depicted in Figure 19.
+The ESA ARTES activity called W-Cube is using a 3U (where 1U is 10 cm x 10 cm x 11.35 cm) nanosatellite equipped with a beacon transmitter to measure and characterize the wireless channel in the 75 GHz band [138].
+This opens up possibilities for the use of the high millimeter wave frequency range in communications satellites in the future.
+The first-ever W band satellite that was launched into orbit in June 2021 is depicted in Figure 12.
 The payload design includes an innovative concentric ring antenna for signal transmission.
 In addition to the main payload, the satellite broadcasts a Q band signal at 37.5 GHz to compare the information on measurements with previous models at lower frequencies.
 The satellite platform was designed, developed, and tested by the Kuva Space company, and the payload was developed by VTT.

-The aim of the mission is to understand e.g., how weather phenomena affects signal propagation and polarization.
-To save battery power, the beacon signals are only switched on when they can be detected by measuring stations located in Austria and Finland.
+One aim of the mission is to understand how weather phenomena affect signal propagation and polarization.
+To save battery power, the beacon signals are switched on only when they can be detected by measuring stations located in

+Austria and Finland.
 At other times, the satellite charges its batteries using the craft's solar panels.
 The satellite orbits the Earth approximately once every 1.5 hours and is visible to the ground station for about 10 minutes at a time.
-The signals from space have been successfully received at the ground station and the actual channel modelling work that is led by Joanneum Research from Austria is now ongoing.
+The signals from space have been successfully received at the ground station and the actual channel modeling work led by Joanneum Research from Austria is ongoing.